J.J. Spaun betting profile: Sony Open in Hawaii - PGA TOUR

 Spaun's advanced stats and rankings

-- Spaun posted a Strokes Gained: Off-the-Tee average of 0.366 in his past five tournaments.
+- Spaun posted a Strokes Gained: Off-the-Tee average of 0.366 in his past five tournaments, demonstrating solid performance off the tee.

-- In terms of Strokes Gained: Approach the Green, Spaun sported a 0.612 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Spaun delivered a strong 0.612 mark in his past five starts.

-- On the greens, Spaun delivered a -0.299 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Spaun recorded a -0.299 Strokes Gained: Putting average in his past five tournaments, indicating an area for potential improvement.

-- Spaun averaged 0.793 Strokes Gained: Total in his past five tournaments.
+- Overall, Spaun has averaged 0.793 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Spaun as of the start of the Sony Open in Hawaii.